 Laurie Kaplan’s Siberian husky Bullet was diagnosed with lymphoma at 9 years old.
 With chemo and a home care regimen that Kaplan designed, Bullet survived cancer.
 He passed at 14 years old, four and a half years after his lymphoma diagnosis.
 He was still in remission!

-Kaplan provides phone consults for those caring for a dog with cancer, to find the best treatment plan and home-care plan for their dog.
+- Those caring for a dog with cancer, to find the best treatment plan and home-care plan for their dog.

-Kaplan provides phone consults for those struggling with the pain and sadness of losing a pet.
+- Those struggling with the pain and sadness of losing a pet.

 Magic Bullet Fund

 Kaplan is the founder and administrator of the non-profit Magic Bullet Fund.
 This organization raises funding for people who have a dog with cancer but cannot afford treatment fees.
 So far, this fund has helped 650 financially strapped families provide cancer treatment for their dogs.